Synthetixio/SIPs/SIPS/sip-draft_Automatized_Trading Comp.md

 All whales are eligible for dolphin rewards, if they haven't won any rewards in their primary tier.
 Same applies to dolphins in regards to shrimps.

-Suggested rewards in sUSD per category for first 3  (5 for shrimps) places are:
+Suggested rewards in SNX per category for first 3  (5 for shrimps) places are:
 * Whale: 3000, 2000, 1000
 * Dolphin: 1000, 700, 500
 * Shrimp:500, 300, 200, 100, 50